12. Data frames#

 resulted in an empty data frame.

-If we need to aggregate grouped data in numeric columns, sapply is quite convenient.
+sapply is convenient if we need to aggregate grouped numeric data.
 To recall, it is a combination of lapply (one-vector version of Map) and simplify2array (Section 11.1.3).

 sapply(split(iris[1:2], iris[5]), sapply, mean)